TruthgamiPC/University-Work/Year 4/README.md

 Direct link to my Honors project repository - [link](https://github.com/TruthgamiPC/HonorsProject).

 ## Industrial Team Project
-Development of a web service for an Industrial client.
+Development of a web service for an Industrial client (Theo Health).
 This was a group project carried out with SCRUM methods.
 In the development of this project I took part in project management, supervising and primarily frontend development.
 During this project, was focused in participating in pair programming while working on development.
 My primary focus of work was in developing the functionality of the web app which we were asked for.